 Depending on each university’s current programs or course offerings, this round can consist of two stages.
 An online round to produce a final shortlist of teams who go on to compete in a live pitch/Campus Finals for the chance to be among the two Global Finalist teams.
 Or one stage consisting of a live pitch event featuring all teams that moved on to Round 2 from which the top two will be selected.

 A completed Social Business Canvas (Recommended).
 The Social Business Model Canvas helps students capture and design their business model.
 Note: Students will be judged on their 8-minute pitch only.

 Through the University of San Diego's Center for Peace and Commerce partnership with Acumen Academy, your student teams will be able to access an exclusive online library of resources (https://acumenacademy.org/explore/) provided by Acumen, sharing expert guidance through the process of building a successful social enterprise.

 There are a limited number of free codes to on-demand Master Classes for students of participating Universities, reach out to us at firstname.lastname@example.org for more information.

 Plus, the Fowler GSIC winners will be invited to join Acumen Accelerators, a social innovator network hosted by Acumen where they can connect with peer innovators and receive ongoing support.

 Developing Original Ideas - Generate ideas and pick the most promising one to act on.

 On Demand, 2 Hours

 Lean Startup Principles for the Social Sector.
 Map out your customers’ pains, gains, and jobs to be done.
-Starts February 16, 5 weeks, Free.
+Free multi-week course.

 Business Models for Social Enterprise Develop a business model that drives financial sustainability and social impact.
-Starts March 16, 5 weeks, Free.
+Free multi-week course.